Selvam-T/POS/Project/Documentation/input_validation.md

 ## Error Propagation
 - Error messages are routed to the appropriate UI element depending on the dialog/frame.
+- For dynamic error styling, use helpers from ui_utils/ui_feedback.py.

 ## Implementation Notes